 What extra-curricular activities are available for children and young people with special educational needs?

-Our Trust has many extra-curricular activities available to all children, such as:
+Our Academies have extra-curricular activities available to all pupils, such as:

 - Breakfast and After School Club available for all children (fees apply)

 - Peripatetic teachers offer music tuition (fees apply)

 - Family Support Worker will signpost service to provide guidance on where parents could access extracurricular facilities outside of school.